backupbrew/switchbrew/Software Keyboard.md

   - ChangedString\*: +0 = string.
 Last 0x10-bytes: 4 u32s, where the
     first one is the length of the string in characters, including NUL-terminator.
+  - MovedCursor\*: +0 = string.
+Last 0x8-bytes: 2 u32s, where the first
+    one is the stringlen.

 [Category:Library Applets](Category:Library_Applets "wikilink")